khoulihan/hyh-blog/content/image_optimisation.md

 I am almost sorry I'm not going to end up using these dithered PNGs though...

 ![Tracer and Chun-Li]({static}/images/image-optimisation/tracer_alpha_halved_pal32_dithbayer_order2_thresh8-1-8.png "Wow looks like videogams"){: .poi-no-optimise}

+### Update 01/06/2021

+I fixed the problem with the plugin and all images are now optimised except the few in this post that are flagged to be skipped.
+I also swapped out all the pixel art images and gifs for 1x resolution versions.
+These are just being scaled up by CSS, with reasonable results.

+The index page is now 539kB, the whole site is just over 1MB, and it is in the 80th percentile for energy usage according to websitecarbon.com (whatever that's worth).
+I think the link above showed 75th or 76th percentile or thereabouts at the time of posting, but it will show 80th now.

 [pelican]: https://blog.getpelican.com/ "Pelican static site generator"
 [plugin]: https://github.com/khoulihan/pelican-optimise-images "pelican-optimise-images plugin"